sameh625/Film_site/README.md

 # FilmSite

 FilmSite is a web application for managing a personal film collection.
 Users can sign up, log in, add films, and view their collection in a dashboard.
+We strongly focused on implementing **unit tests** and **integration tests** for every function in this project.
+All core logic and routes are covered by automated tests to ensure reliability and maintainability.

+- **Unit Tests:** Test individual functions and modules in isolation.
+- **Integration Tests:** Test the interaction between different modules and the overall workflow.

 ## Features